ga-wdi-boston/wdi_6_js_demo_basics/README.md

 Note that `case` blocks are *not* enclosed in braces, and each one also needs a `break` statement at the end &ndash; otherwise code execution will "fall through" to the next block and keep on going!
 Thankfully `switch` uses the threequals for comparison, but due to its quirks and inflexibility, you don't see it that often in real-world programs.

+## Lab 1

+Working in pairs, write a JavaScript version of the [Guess the Number](https://github.com/ga-wdi-boston/wdi_1_ruby_hw_number_guess) assignment.
+We might not have time to get all the specifications done, but you should at least have a prompt that asks the user for a single guess and tells them whether it was correct, low, or high.
+It's not cheating to look at your Ruby code, though at this point you may want to disown it!

 ## Arrays

 [JavaScript arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) work mostly the same as Ruby arrays.